GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-an-event/index.md

 Please try to be consistent with the topic and location fields as they are ultimately used to populate the filters on the 'meet-the-team-page'.

-The location field should follow the following pattern: 'City, Country' e.g. Denver, USA
+The location field should follow the following pattern: 'City, Country'.
+For example, Denver, USA.

 When adding topics, please review the topics already in use to ensure you are not adding multiple variations of the same thing.